-- For SIL applications, Contact type is automatically set to Normally closed by the device when starting the SIL confirmation procedure. - In case of a power supply failure, the switching state is always "open", irrespective of the selected option.
+- For SIL applications, Contact type is automatically set to Normally closed by the device when starting the SIL confirmation procedure. - In case of a power supply failure, the switching state is always "open", irrespective of the selected option. - The Digital Xx-x submenu contains additional parameters for a more detailed configuration of the Digital Input.
+For a description refer to → (1) (2) (2)

-9.5 Advanced settings
+9.3 Advanced settings

-For a more detailed configuration of the signal inputs, the tank calculations and the signal outputs refer to the Advanced setup submenu ( $\rightarrow \cong 126$ ).
+For a more detailed configuration of the signal inputs, the tank calculations and the signal outputs refer to the Advanced setup submenu ( $\rightarrow \cong 125$ ).

-9.6 Simulation
+9.4 Simulation

 To check the correct configuration of the device and of the control system, it is possible to simulate different situations (measured values, diagnostic messages etc.).
-See the Simulation submenu ( $\rightarrow \square 248$ ) for details.
+See the Simulation submenu ( $\Rightarrow \square 248$ ) for details.

-9.7 Protecting settings from unauthorized access
+9.5 Protecting settings from unauthorized access